Iván Espinosa de los Monteros

-Iván Espinosa de los Monteros y de Simón (born 3 January 1971) is a Spanish real estate developer and politician who serves as Member of the Congress of Deputies for the Madrid constituency.
+Iván Espinosa de los Monteros y de Simón (born 3 January 1971) is a Spanish real estate developer and former politician who served as Member of the Congress of Deputies for the Madrid constituency from 2019 to 2023.

-As a prominent member of the Spanish national-conservative political party Vox, Espinosa serves as Spokesperson of the Vox Parliamentary Group in Congress.
-Within Vox, he is the Deputy Secretary for International Relations.
+As a prominent member of the Spanish national-conservative political party Vox, Espinosa served as Spokesperson of the Vox Parliamentary Group in Congress.
+Within Vox, he was the Deputy Secretary for International Relations.

 Biography

 Espinosa was born in the City of Madrid in 1971.
 He is one of the five sons of executive Carlos Espinosa de los Monteros y Bernaldo de Quirós, 4th Marquess of Valtierra, and his wife, María Eugenia de Simón y Vallarino.
-Espinosa studied Economic and Business Sciences at the Catholic Institute of Business Administration and Management and got an MBA at the Kellogg School of Management.
+Espinosa studied Economic and Business Sciences at the Catholic Institute of Business Administration and Management (ICADE) and got an MBA at the Kellogg School of Management.

-In 2001 he married Rocío Monasterio, a Spanish-Cuban architect, with whom he has four children.
+In 2001, he married Rocío Monasterio, a Spanish-Cuban architect, with whom he has four children.
 The couple has sometimes worked together in the construction sector, buying unused spaces to convert them into luxury homes designed by Monasterio.
 He has held senior positions in several international financial groups such as Arthur Andersen, Schroders or McKinsey.
 He himself owns several companies in the luxury housing and restaurant sector.

 He speaks Spanish, Catalan, English and French.